 - 1 juice from a lemon

-- 10 drops monk fruit juice
+- 10 drops monk fruit or stevia drops

 - Clean and trim fennel and slice very thinly, place in a medium bowl